3,200,000 Books Are In Print in the U.S. 2000

 "To put these findings in perspective, a study at the NEC Research Institute , published in Nature estimated that the search engines with the largest number of Web pages indexed (such as Google or Northern Light) each index no more than sixteen per cent of the surface Web.
 Since they are missing the deep Web when they use such search engines, Internet searchers are therefore searching only 0.03% — or one in 3,000 — of the pages available to them today.
 Clearly, simultaneous searching of multiple surface and deep Web sources is necessary when comprehensive information retrieval is needed.

-XM Radio, Washington, D.C., having launched its two broadcast satellites "Rock" and "Roll" in the spring, initiated the first U.S. digital satellite radio service in Dallas/Ft.
+After launching its two broadcast satellites "Rock" and "Roll", on September 25, 2001 XM Radio of Washington, D.C. initiated the first U.S. digital satellite radio service in Dallas/Ft.
 Worth and San Diego.
+(The original launch date of September 12 was pushed back after the 9/11 attacks.)
 Within two months service extended across the U.S.

 "3G networks enable network operators to offer users a wider range of more advanced services while achieving greater network capacity through improved spectral efficiency.
 Services include wide-area wireless voice telephony, video calls, and broadband wireless data, all in a mobile environment.
 Additional features also include HSPA data transmission capabilities able to deliver speeds up to 14.4 Mbit/s on the downlink and 5.8 Mbit/s on the uplink" (Wikipedia article on 3G, accessed 04-11-2009).

-The Council on Library and Information Resources, Washington, D.C., issued Evidence in Hand: Report of the Task Force on the Artifact in Library Collections by Stephen G. Nichols and Abby Smith. exploring the tension between physical and digital artifacts.
+In November 2001 the Council on Library and Information Resources, Washington, D.C., issued Evidence in Hand: Report of the Task Force on the Artifact in Library Collections by Stephen G. Nichols and Abby Smith, exploring the tension between library preservation and maintenance of physical and digital artifacts, including books.

 Filed under: Libraries